brandleyzhou/paper-reading/slides/alex2018/content.md

 ---

-## IDEAS
+## IDEA

-- Use homoscedastic uncertainty to weight the losses in multi-task learning models
+- Use homoscedastic uncertainty to weight the losses in a multi-task learning model

 ---

 #### Multi Task Learning with Homoscedastic Uncertainty

 - Homoscedastic uncertainty
-- Multi-task likehoods
+- Multi-task likelihoods

 ---